In this section, we look at grants of discretionary leave to remain (DL) in the UK for victims of trafficking.

 The victim’s personal circumstances

-In practice, the Home Office is more likely to consider that you have a necessity to remain here due to your personal circumstances if you have a medical condition.
+In practice, the Home Office is more likely to consider that it is necessary for you to remain here due to your personal circumstances if you have a medical condition, particularly where it is currently being treated.

 The Home Office guidance gives some recognition to the need for an individualised assessment, stating at page 7: